urbaman/HomeLab/Kubernetes/Traefik/readme.md

 # Traefik

+## Gluster for storage (use Longhorn instead, not needed for HA through cert-manager)

-## Create the glusterfs endpoints in the traefik namespace
+### Create the glusterfs endpoints in the traefik namespace

 ```yaml
 apiVersion: v1